essenciary/TicTacToe.jl/doc/README.md

 end
 ```

-The functions are invoked as follows - getting or, respectively, setting, the corresponding cells:
+The functions can be used for getting or, respectively, setting, the corresponding cells:

 ```julia
 julia> at!(board, X, B=>2) # place X at column B row 2